mdeckert/CoverLetter/MarkDowntoPDFnotes.md

+# Markdown to PDF

-I wanted a pdf coverletter to upload that would link back to the markdown samples I created here.
-In order to get one that looked nice, I had to use the following process which I document here in case I need to reproduce an edited PDF later
+I wanted a pdf cover letter to upload that would link back to the markdown samples I created here.
+In order to get one that looked nice, I had to use the following process which I document here in case I need to reproduce an edited PDF later.

 ```
 pip3.9 install grip